margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-I am a versatile professional interested in writing, technological development, interviewing people, and analyzing data.
+I am a versatile education and nonprofit professional interested in writing, technological development, interviewing people, and analyzing data.
 I am a graduate of the University of Virginia, a public university founded by the author of the Declaration of Independence, and I received dual degrees in the liberal arts and sciences from the school.
 I believe in the core values of lifelong learning and a renaissance education, which the founder of the University of Virginia taught and shared with both students and the country's citizens.

 [Resume](Bain_SeniorResearchAssociate_Resume)